julzaza/wildwitchherbs/_posts/2025-09-22-vlach-magic-negotin-serbia.md

   - balkan witchcraft
   - folk herbalism
 excerpt: "Deep in Eastern Serbia, the Vlach (Vlaska) people preserved one of the Balkans’ most enigmatic magical traditions.
 Explore rituals, herbs, legends, and the living folk magic of Negotin."
-description: "Explore the mysterious Vlach magic (Vlaska magija) of Negotin, Serbia—ancient rituals, true folklore, protective herbs, night women, babas, and living traditions of Balkan witchcraft."
+description: "Explore the mysterious Vlach (Vlaska) magic of Negotin, Serbia—ancient rituals, protective herbs, wise women, and living Balkan folk traditions of herbal magic."

 faq:
   - question: "What is Vlach (Vlaska) magic?"